giocolella/giocolella/README.md

 </blockquote>

-- 🔭 I’m currently working on my Master's Thesis about SSI and MPC
+- 🔭 I’m currently working on an n8n project

-- 🌱 I’m currently learning **SSI and MPC**
+- 🌱 I’m currently learning **Quantum Resistant Threshold Signature Schemes**

 - 👨‍💻 All of my projects are here